By Emma Marshall

 Keukenhof 2021 opens on 20th March.
 It runs until 9th May.

-Will the flowers be out if I visit the Keukenhof Gardens early in the season?
+Will the flowers be out if I visit Keukenhof 2021 early in the season?

 It is true that we did also find that there were some beds that were quite sparse and some with only a small sign of life.